 One of modern Ireland's most stirring moments occurred here in 2011, when Queen Elizabeth II made this the first stop on her visit to the Republic — the first by a reigning British monarch in 100 years.
 She laid a wreath and bowed her head out of respect for the Irish rebels who had died trying to gain freedom from her kingdom.
 This was a hugely cathartic moment for both nations.

-Brexit brings new challenges ahead as politicians hash out what Britain's break from the EU means for the border between Northern Ireland and the Republic.
+With Brexit now a reality, Ireland is about to embark on a new era in its relations with Britain.
 While my brief Dublin walk is over, there's plenty more history to be made on the Emerald Isle.